 *If you are over 52 years of age, read also the benefit listed below.
 Unemployment subsidy for people over 52 years old Unlike the unemployment subsidy, you are entitled to this benefit if:

 You are unemployed and registered as a job seeker at the SEPE’s job centre within a month after your contributory unemployment benefit has expired and accepted a commitment of activity (justified causes that break the commitment will be considered).
 If you accept a job offer with a length of 12 months or less, this initial month will freeze until your contract is finished.

-Being 52 years of age or older when the contributory unemployment benefit or unemployment subsidy expired.
+You were 52 or above when the contributory unemployment benefit or unemployment subsidy expired.

-Complying with all the requirements, except the age, to access the retirement contributory unemployment benefit (pensión contributiva de jubilación) provided by the Spanish Social Security system
+You meet all the requirements, except age, to qualify for the retirement contributory unemployment benefit (pensión contributiva de jubilación) provided by the Spanish Social Security system

-Having contributed to the unemployment fund for at least 6 years during your life.
+You have contributed to the unemployment fund for at least 6 years during your working life.

 Your contributory unemployment benefit has expired